xcore/sc_usb_device/module_usb_device/doc_design_guide/overview.rst

 Memory requirements
 +++++++++++++++++++

-The approximate memory usage for the USB device library including the XUD library is:
+The approximate memory usage for the USB device module including the XUD library is as follows:

 +------------------+---------------+
 |                  | Usage         |